atwi/threadlines/_posts/2025-11-21-creatine-hair-loss-study-what-the-headlines-missed.md

 **Regardless of predisposition:**

-- Creatine's benefits are modest for most people
-- If you start creatine, just observe shedding over a few weeks
+- If you're worried, monitor your average shedding over a few weeks before starting creatine, and monitor whether and how it changes after you start
 - If shedding increases noticeably, you can stop
 - If you're concerned about hair loss in general, FDA-approved treatments matter far more than tweaking creatine intake